vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-store-framework/5-DefiningStyles.md

 For such an advanced customization, you can overwrite the default style declared in `styles.json` using **CSS Handles**, along with the `blockClass` prop for the last given example.

-For more on advanced customization of your store's style, access the recipe on [**Using CSS Handles for store customization**](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization/).
+If you are interested on applying advanced customization in your store's style, access the recipe on [**Using CSS Handles for store customization**](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization/) for more instructions.